 Product Assortment Analytics Is Enabling Sales Growth

 When we look at the impact of in-store conversions and sales – product assortment plays the primary role.
-We can all agree to say that retailers who fail to plan their product placement have faced devastating results on their sales in the past.
-Today by reviewing shopping patterns to understand correlated products enables retailers to optimize their product assortment to maximize sales.
-Through in-store analytics, retailers can integrate in-store customer behavioural data linked with purchase history from POS to uncover shopping patterns.
+We can all agree to say that retailers who fail to plan their product placement have faced devastating results in their sales in the past.
+Today reviewing shopping patterns to understand correlated products enables retailers to optimize their product assortment to maximize sales.
+Through in-store analytics, retailers can integrate in-store customer behavioral data linked with purchase history from POS to uncover shopping patterns.
 Looking at future trends, data analytics will enable retailers to become more aware and proactive with product assortment.

 Loyalty Programs Will Be Revived Through Data Analytics